Elimination Diet

 • Milk substitutes.
 One pitfall with a dairy elimination diet is that by switching to anther milk e.g. goat’s milk or a soy or nut based milk you may be switching to something that is potentially allergenic in its own right.

 • Heathy diet.
 One reason for lack of success could be having too much carbohydrate or too many processed foods, insufficient essential fatty acids or low vitamin D in mother’s diet.
 Noble recommends eating butter (mostly milk fat not milk protein) instead of margarine.
 (Noble, 2015).
-Some mothers have found success with specific healing diets for their own gut health13.
+Some mothers have found success with specific healing diets for their own gut health.

 • Not an allergy?
 Your health professional and IBCLC lactation consultant can help rule out other causes for your baby’s symptoms that may have nothing to do with your diet and discuss next steps.